naveenkonam1985/DataStructures_With_Python/README.md

 ## Trees
 Trees are nonlinear hierarchical data structure consisting nodes connected by edges.

 Trees consist of Nodes in a heirarchical format.
 Nodes form a parent-child relationship between them.
 Root Node is the first node from which all other nodes will descend.
+A subtree is a tree whose nodes descend from some other tree.

 A binary tree is a collection of nodes, where the nodes in the tree can have zero, one, or two child nodes.